 Sanford Pediatric Feeding Disorders Program

-Sanford Pediatric Feeding Disorders Program in Fargo, ND, is a provider referral based program that offers various levels of care for children from birth through age 12, across all levels of developmental abilities.
+If mealtimes are a struggle for you and your child, the Sanford Pediatric Feeding Disorders Program in Fargo, North Dakota, is here to help.
+We offer various levels of care for patients from birth through adulthood, across all levels of developmental abilities.
+This program requires a referral from a provider.

 - Failure to thrive